The obstacle problem for quasilinear stochastic PDEs: Analytical approach: Existence and uniqueness of the solution of the obstacle problem

 and

-We end the proof of this lemma by using similar arguments as in the proof of Lemma \ref{crucial}. \end{proof} {\bf End of the proof of Theorem \ref{Itodifference}:} We begin with the equation which $\hat{u}^n-\hat{y}^n$ satisfies:
+We end the proof of this lemma by using similar arguments as in the proof of Lemma \ref{crucial}. \end{pf} We now end the proof of Theorem \ref{Itodifference}.
+We begin with the equation which $\hat{u}^n-\hat{y}^n$ satisfies